anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * `<product-serial-number>._brski-pledge._tcp.local`, to discover a specific pledge, e.g., when connected to a local network
 * `_brski-pledge._tcp.local` to get a list of pledges to be bootstrapped

-if it does not support a more general discovery as defined in {{I-D.ietf-anima-brski-discovery}}.
+if it does not support a more general discovery such as defined in {{I-D.ietf-anima-brski-discovery}}.

 When supporting different options for discovery, as outlined in {{I-D.ietf-anima-brski-discovery}}, a manufacturer may support configuration of preferred options.